gbolahan7/CI-Pipeline/README.md

 ## CI-Pipeline

-### Continous Integration Pipeline for the web tooling solution
+### Continous Integration Pipeline for the web tooling solution..